MuhametTernava/datavisualization/README.md

 # Business Data Visualization React Application

-This is a React application for visualizing business data through interactive charts and graphs.
+This is a React application for visualizing business data through interactive charts.
 It allows users to input data and generate different types of charts based on their choices.

 ## Features
 - User-friendly interface for data input